 My labia minor are very large, hanging far past my labia majora.
-Because of this, I sympathize with people who adjust their testicles in public.
+Because of this, I sympathize with people who adjust their testicles in public, as I often feel the need to adjust myself due to my labia getting caught, squished, or experiencing other uncomfortable sensations.
 I often adjust my labia minora before any kind of insertion, as they get caught and get in the way.

 Different areas of my vagina are stimulated in different positions by different insertables.
 The way I use one insertable may be vastly different from the way I use another, based solely on their size or shape.
 There is also an area between my vulva and my belly button that loves pressure when I’m turned on.

 A health condition has lead me to be very careful when handling butt toys, so I am picky about which toys I use.
 My butt prefers stainless steel or glass, because it doesn’t have any chance of drag, unlike some silicone.
-My butt is a beginner in size, and will likely never advance past intermediate toys.
+My butt is currently a beginner, using only small butt toys.

 I have a titanium rod in my spine which inhibits my flexibility, and has played an integral part in how I perceive my body.
 Ulcerative colitis dictates the way I approach anal play, as mentioned above.
-Experiencing a flare leaves me unlikely to take a chance on butt toys, as my bathroom needs are unpredictable, and pulling out a plug may lead to a messy situation.
+I don’t have ‘good poops’ like other bloggers before using butt toys.
+Rather, I have good butt days and bad butt days that determine whether or not I will take a chance on using a butt toy.
 Like my spine, it has played a large part in how I feel about myself and my body.

 I use Mirena, an intrauterine birth control device which has stopped me from having a period, and has provided relief from bleeding issues.
 I used to bleed after masturbation, sex, and orgasms, which was really hard to deal with.
-I have nothing less than the utmost respect for those who embrace their periods, but I am unfortunately not one of those people.
+I had a 28 day period when I started my period at age 16, and have been on hormonal birth control ever since.
+I have nothing less than the utmost respect for those who embrace their periods, but I am unfortunately not one of those people at this time.

 As far as mental health, I deal with a lot of anxiety.
 I am easily stressed about things both big and small, and tend to experience feelings of worthlessness.
 I am not currently on medication.
 This is due in part to a refusal by doctors to address or recognize the extent of my anxiety, and in part due to my worries about how anti-anxiety meds will affect my life.